 Our annual television pledge drives are in March, June, August, and late November.

 Fundraising Drives (Individuals)

 KQED Television and Radio pledge drives are a great way to support your community and have fun doing it!
 Volunteers help out by answering phones and taking donations on our computer system.
-Food and parking are FREE!
+Food is provided.

 Just fill out the Individual Volunteer Information Form to be contacted for future pledge drives.
-A variety of shifts are available, and all are located at the KQED Studio at 2601 Mariposa Street, San Francisco.
+A variety of shifts are available, and all are located at the KQED Studio at 50 Beale Street, San Francisco.
+Public Transportation.
 You must be 16 years of age or older.
-Call (415) 553-2153 or email email@example.com.
+Call (415) 553-2153 or email firstname.lastname@example.org.

 Fundraising Drives (Groups)

 Companies and organizations are encouraged to come in as a fundraising group in exchange for on-air credit.
 Some of the benefits of participating include verbal acknowledgements, camera pans of the volunteers, table signs, and an on-air graphic slide.
 Call (415) 553-2153 or fill out a Group Volunteer Information Form to be contacted for future fundraising drives.

 2018 National Friends of Public Broadcasting Outstanding Volunteer Leadership Award – Gerhart Kneissl